Frequently Asked Questions

 What are the tuition costs?

-Fees: At University College, we pride ourselves in providing students an affordable tuition and fee rate, priced exclusively for working adults.
+At University College, we pride ourselves in providing students an affordable tuition and fee rate, priced exclusively for working adults.
 In most cases, University College students pay a solitary technology fee of $4 per credit hour (exceptions include a $50 lab fee for GIS classes).
 For the current academic year tuition rates, please visit the master’s and certificate tuition page, bachelor’s tuition page, or non-credit tuition.